cruz006/c--/README.md

 ---

-This will be a folder of everything JavaScript i will do or ever use
+This will be a folder of everything c++ for my college classes

-- this will also contain my code.org projects

-- when you've made changes, you need to stage them. stage them like this:

----

 ## How to upload to GitHub